 Help a couple understand inlaws and how to deal with them

 Marriage is two families coming together.
 For some, the conversation about in-laws is easy for others it’s a nightmare.
 I pray that your relationship with your in-laws is smooth and beautiful.
 If not I hope the two of you will learn skills on how to navigate with in-laws.

 If by now you haven’t been told, let me tell you.
 Money is a big thing in marriage.
 Among the major topics of a premarital program, finances are one of them.
 A premarital counselor will help you understand your money personality and explain how your two personalities might collide or compliment.

 The NCBI (National Center for Biotechnology Information) conducted research and concluded that financial problem is among the top reasons why couples divorce.

-As you prepare to get married, take time to discuss your money situations.
+As you prepare to get married, take time to discuss your money situation.
 Make sure this conversation is settled before you say I do.

 Helps you understand the different stages of marriage

-As we finalise this conversation, I wanted to add this one because i felt that it is important for couples to understand the different stages of marriage.
+As we finalize this conversation, I wanted to add this one because I felt that it is important for couples to understand the different stages of marriage.